Lava-Kumar-PL/online-food-order-app/README.md

 ## Feedback

-If you have any feedback, raise an issue let's try to resolve it.
+If you have any feedback, raise an issue, and let's try to resolve it.